MISP/misp-website/content/communities.md

 - Nationality: International

 The ultimate goal of the project is to develop a NATO capability, available to all NATO nations, through which nations commit to sharing their information.
-This community is only open for official government entities, sponsored by their nation representative in the NATO Multinational MISP Steering Board.
+This community is only open for official government cyber defense related entities, sponsored by their nation representative in the NATO Multinational MISP Steering Board.
 - Contact: mispsupport@ncia.nato.int

 ### PISAX -  pan-European Information Sharing and Analysis Center (ISAC) to IXPs and GRXs <i class="far fa-check-circle" style="color:green; "></i>